GallenWT/Music-Sense/README.md

 ⚠️ This project is **still in early development**.
 Only the main UI pages have been designed and developed so far.
 Core features such as tutorials, chord interaction, metronome, and haptic conversion are **not yet implemented**.
 This repository currently serves as a **work-in-progress prototype**.

 ## 👨‍🎨 Author
 Designed & developed by [Gallen Winslow Tantosa](https://github.com/gallenwt)

 ## 🌐 Learn More
 For a deeper look into the design process, goals, and implementation insights of this project,
 please visit my portfolio: [bit.ly/gwtportfolio](https://bit.ly/gwtportfolio)

+## 📩 Feedback
+We appreciate any feedback, suggestions, or ideas to enhance the game experience and deepen its impact.

 ## © Copyright
 © 2025 Gallen Winslow Tantosa.
 All rights reserved.